leonardehrenfried/blog/_posts/2017-11-12-a-reproducible-benchmark-for-sbt.md

 ## Future work

 I'm planning on tracking and comparing the performance of future sbt versions.
-In particular 1.0.4 is going to be release very soon and has some performance improvement patches.
+In particular, 1.0.4 is going to be released very soon and has some performance improvement patches.

 The benchmark can also be extended with more test case to give insights into a